tonysangha/PowerNSX-DFW2Excel/README.md

 # Document NSX-v DFW with PowerNSX

-**Note: Script is now part of the [NSX-PowerOps](https://github.com/vmware/nsx-powerops) toolset!
-NSX-PowerOps will not be the main repository for issues and new features for this tool.
-Current as of 21st November 2017**
+### Note: Script is now part of the [NSX-PowerOps](https://github.com/vmware/nsx-powerops) toolset!
+NSX-PowerOps will now be the main repository for issues and new features for this tool.
+Current as of 21st November 2017

 Script connects to NSX Manager and vCenter using the Powershell/Powercli to download and create an MS Excel spreadsheet with your firewall configurations.